JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 2.md

 ### <a name="mysql"></a> Install the ‘mysql’ stuff.

 Now that the `apache` and `php` stuff is set, let’s install the MySQL stuff.
-One simple & concise `aptitude install` command will suffice:
+One simple and concise `aptitude install` command will suffice:

     sudo aptitude install mysql-server mysql-client

 You might be prompted for a password for the root MySQL user.
 Choose whatever password you want for the MySQL root user, but make it unique.
 Avoid using a password that has been used before; such as the password you use to SSH into the server.

 And one last thing: Whenever MySQL is installed or upgraded, it adds a few “test” items that I—and others—find utterly useless at best, security risks at worst.
 Such as a database named `test` and passwordless users—yes users without passwords— named `user`.
-The best & easiest way to get rid of this annoying cruft is to run `mysql_secure_installation`:
+The best and easiest way to get rid of this annoying cruft is to run `mysql_secure_installation`:

     sudo mysql_secure_installation

 It will initially ask for your root password.
-Enter it & move on.
+Enter it and move on.
 The next question will ask you to reset the root password which makes no sense since you just entered it.
 So answer “no” to that question.
-Then answer “yes” to all other other questions such as, “Remove anonymous users?”, “Disallow root login remotely?” & “Remove test database and access to it?”
+Then answer “yes” to all other other questions such as, “Remove anonymous users?”, “Disallow root login remotely?” and “Remove test database and access to it?”
 Then the final question should be “Reload privilege tables now?”
-Answer “yes” to that one & your MySQL setup should be all solid & secure.
+Answer “yes” to that one and your MySQL setup should be all solid and secure.

 ***